 Concurrently with the Stockholders Agreement, we entered into a registration rights agreement (the "Original Registration Rights Agreement") with certain of the Investors.
 In connection with the consummation of this offering, we will amend and restate the Original Registration Rights Agreement (as so amended and restated, the "A&R Registration Rights Agreement").
 Pursuant to the A&R Registration Rights Agreement, certain Sponsor Affiliates who hold more than 2% of registrable securities have the right to require us to file a registration statement with the SEC for the sale of our common stock, subject to certain exceptions.
 Such Sponsor Affiliates have the right to an unlimited number of such "demand" registrations, provided that any demand registration within the first two years following this offering will require the consent of the Coordination Committee.
-Following the one year anniversary of this offering, the Company will be obligated to use its reasonable best efforts to file a resale "shelf" registration with the SEC and to take steps to keep such resale shelf registration effective until the earlier of (i) the date on which all the registrable securities included in such "shelf" registration have been sold, (ii) the date as of which there are no longer in existence any registrable securities covered by the shelf registration and (iii) an earlier date agreed to in writing by the majority holders of the Sponsor Affiliates.
-The Company will also be required to facilitate "takedown" offerings from the shelf upon demand by the Sponsor Affiliates.
-All holders of registrable securities party to the A&R Registration Rights Agreement are entitled to notice of a registered offering and to have their shares included on a pro rata basis.
-The A&R Registration Rights Agreement also provides that the Company will pay certain expenses of the holders party to the A&R Registration Rights Agreement relating to the registrations and indemnify them against certain liabilities which may arise under the Securities Act and o
+Following the one year anniversary of this offering, the Company will be obligated to use its reasonable best efforts to file a resistrable securities included in such "shelf" registration have been sold, (ii) the date as of which there are no longer in existence any registrable securities covered by the shelf registration and (iii) an earlier date agreed to in writing by the majority holders of registrable securities party to the A&R Registration Rights Agreement are entitled to certain "piggyback" registration rights in subsequent offerings.
+Such holders are entitled to notice of a registration Rights Agreement are on the company will pay certain expenses of the holders party to the A&R Registration Rights Agreement are engistration and indemnify them against certain hiabilities which may arise under the Securities Act and other federal or state securities laws.